CalebMohamed/calebnm-portfolio/blogs/content/blogs/2025/the-art-of-daily-poems.md

 Finally, **life is fuel**.
 I'm a firm believer that every life is fascinating.
 Sometimes we become blinded to that fact, but even the most mundane things like the reflections in a glass of water have such depths.
 I'm also blessed to have quite an exciting life, but I've dipped into the ponds of the mundane many atime.
 I often write my poems in the evening and use them as an excuse to reflect on the day, to pick out a scene, or even just launch off of memories into some imaginative escapade.

-Most importantly, I believe that there is an aspect of transcendence to all creative pursuits.
+I believe that there is an aspect of transcendence to all creative pursuits.
 There is a kind or fragility and weakness in the waiting for inspiration and it often comes unannounced and unplanned.
 I'm struggling to find the words so I'll leave you with this:
 All that is good comes from God.
 Let all the rest be my imperfections.